How much does it cost to get started?

 Are there any materials available in Japanese?

 Yes.
-Contact us and we can send the Japanese franchise pack by email, post or fax.
+Contact us and we can send the Japanese franchise pack by email or post.

 Would it be possible to see a franchise and meet a franchisee?